Bristol High Cross: Location

 The cross's central location made it the natural place for special events.
 In 1399, supporters of Richard II were beheaded there by order of Henry Bolinbroke, after a short siege of Bristol.
 These included Richard's Lord High Treasurer, William le Scrope, Sir John Bussy and Sir Henry Green.
 The following year, Thomas le Despenser, 1st Earl of Gloucester, was beheaded there for his part in the Epiphany Rising against Bolinbroke who was now King Henry IV.

 In 1487, it was the scene of ceremonies to greet Henry VII when he visited Bristol.
 In 1542, Bristol was proclaimed a bishopric at the cross.
 In 1554, Queen Mary and King Philip were there proclaimed joint sovereigns over England.
 In 1603, James I was proclaimed King of England by recorder George Snigge and the city dignitaries standing at the cross in their finery.
+It was also used as a site for public punishment, as can be seen from James Millerd's 1673 depiction of the High Cross, which shows a man sitting in the city stocks next to the Cross.